sfeuga/blog/_posts/2016-07-11-Create-new-folder-into-gnome-3-2.md

 ---
 layout: post

-title: "Create a new folder or add applications into an existing one into Gnome 3.2 Shell"
+title: Create a new folder or add applications into an existing one into Gnome 3.2 Shell
+tags: [ GNU/Linux ]
 ---
 List available desktop files under `.local/share/applications` and `/usr/share/applications/`